getsentry/sentry-docs/docs/quickstart.rst

 *   :doc:`Elixir <clients/elixir/index>`

 For exact configuration for the integration consult the corresponding documentation.
-For all SDK however, the basics are the same.
+For all SDKs however, the basics are the same.

 .. _configure-the-dsn: